DavidFW1960/bom-weather-card/info.md

 # BOM Weather Card

 ## Latest Changes
+Added this card to the card picker in Lovelace

 In the latest BOM component, a number of sensors have been renamed.
 This should not affect existing component however the renaming I have found is here:
 ~~~~